Workspace One UEM 3rd party compliance integration – Microsoft Graph API

 Update4: Videos added showing Salesforce(iOS/Android), Gmail(Android) and Boxer(iOS) working

 It is now pretty much a year since VMware announced that it would work with Microsoft to build an integration to feed compliance information from Workspace ONE UEM (Unified Endpoint Management) into Azure AD Conditional Access.
-It is now in preview and can be tested and evaluated by customers through a Beta before entering a Tech Preview.
+The product went GA with Workspace One UEM 2010 in the cloud and with the upcoming release 2011 On Premise.

 Azure AD (AAD) is the main user store for all of Microsoft cloud applications, prime example being Office 365.
 It is also commonly used to bring together separate on premise AD (Active Directory) into one unified directory from which customers federate and provision applications.
 To access any of those federated applications users need to authenticate first with their Azure AD user account.
 This authentication can either happen on Azure AD directly for “managed” accounts or with a federated IDP (Identity Provider) for “federated” accounts.
 There are some restrictions with Azure AD as primary IDP that you don’t see as much with the other IDP.
 There can be only 1 federation for a specific email domain and with that also no differentiation for different device types or fallback scenarios.
 (Think unmanaged device is trying mobile SSO, which fails and the primary IDP would use a fallback method like MFA).
 You can’t send information that the device is managed in the SAML assertion either as you can do with OKTA for example.
 But in some cases customers want to only allow managed devices for certain apps but free access for others.